Tonsillectomy: Post-surgery care

+Some surgeons recommend starting with a soft diet for two weeks before advancing to a normal diet.
+This is to prevent any sharp foods from potentially irritating the tonsillar fossae during the healing stage and provoking a bleed.

 Rates

 There are variations in tonsillectomy rates, both between and within countries.
-In 2015, tonsillectomy rates in the Netherlands, Belgium, Finland and Norway were at least twice those in the UK but rates in Spain, Italy and Poland were at least a quarter lower.
+In 2015, tonsillectomy rates in the Netherlands, Belgium, Finland, and Norway were at least twice those in the UK, but rates in Spain, Italy, and Poland were at least a quarter lower.
 Tonsillectomy rates even vary considerably between neighbouring countries.
 For example, rates in Croatia are three times those in Slovenia.
 Variations between countries may be explained by a lack of or differences between guidelines.
-However differences in guidelines cannot explain the seven-fold variation between local authority areas within England.
+However, differences in guidelines cannot explain the seven-fold variation between local authority areas within England.

 In Germany tonsillectomy rates between regions differ by up to a factor of 8.
 A 2010 study in England found the annual tonsillectomy rate per 100,000 between 2000 and 2005 was 754 in the highest region, the national average was 304 and the lowest region was 102.
 This means there is a seven-fold difference between the region with the highest tonsillectomy rate and the region with the lowest one.
 In 2006, English Chief Medical Officer Liam Donaldson revealed that unnecessary tonsillectomies and unnecessary hysterectomies combined cost the British National Health Service 21 million pounds a year.

 The rise in adenotonsillectomies for sleep apnea in the USA has been greater than the decline in tonsillectomies for sore throat.

 Evidence-based indications

-In 2018, a study of the medical records of 1.6 million UK children found 15,760 had sufficient sore throats to justify tonsillectomy and 13.6% (2,144) underwent surgery.
-The same study found 18,281 children who had undergone tonsillectomy, and of these only 11.7% (2,144) had evidence-based indications (i.e. frequent enough sore throats to justify surgery).
-The majority of tonsillectomies were undertaken for indications which did not have an evidence-base: five to six sore throats in one year (12.4%), two to four sore throats in one year (44.6%), sleep disordered breathing (12.3%), or obstructive sleep apnoea (3.9%).
+In 2018, a study of the medical records of 1.6 million UK children found 15,760 had sufficient sore throats to justify tonsillectomy, and 13.6% (2,144) underwent surgery.
+The same study found 18,281 children who had undergone tonsillectomy, and of these, only 11.7% (2,144) had evidence-based indications (i.e., frequent enough sore throats to justify surgery).
+The majority of tonsillectomies were undertaken for indications that did not have an evidence base: five to six sore throats in one year (12.4%), two to four sore throats in one year (44.6%), sleep disordered breathing (12.3%), or obstructive sleep apnea (3.9%).
 In the UK therefore, most children who undergo tonsillectomy probably do not benefit and most children who might benefit do not undergo tonsillectomy.
 The study concluded that 32,500 (close to 90%) out of the 37,000 children who have their tonsils removed annually "are unlikely to benefit" and that surgery therefore may do more harm than good to those children.
-Tonsillectomy rates are lower in the UK than in most other western European countries.
+Tonsillectomy rates are lower in the UK than in most other Western European countries.

-Table: Numbers of children (from 1.6 million children between 2005 and 2016 in the UK) identified with possible indications for tonsillectomy and the numbers who subsequently undergo tonsillectomy.
+Table: Number of children (from 1.6 million children between 2005 and 2016 in the UK) identified with possible indications for tonsillectomy and the numbers who subsequently underwent tonsillectomy.